Looking for Puglia Holidays?

 When we got to the kitchen, we were surprised by the lovely welcome basket which included supper staples (i.e. if we didn’t want to go anywhere, we could actually cook a meal).
 Needless to say, the first thing we did after we unpacked was to go to the nearby supermarket (which was fantastic, I have to say) and stocked up on essentials: water, fruit, burrata cheese, ham, prosecco and wine).
 We were planning to spend a lot of time at the villa, especially during the day and after returning from dinner and this was a great idea.

-For our first night, we stayed in – but we did not cook.
+For our first night in our Puglia holidays adventure, we stayed in – but we did not cook.
 We took the villa owner’s recommendation and enjoyed a fantastic welcome dinner cooked by a professional chef, Simone, who came in at around 6pm to start prep, and left after 10pm.
 We had a lovely meal, produced of strictly local ingredients and the wine we had bought earlier was perfect.
-It was the perfect welcome, and the best way to start our Italian holiday.
+It was the perfect welcome, and the best way to start our Italian Puglia holiday.

 Day 2 – Thursday